 What is a Direct Cremation?

-The deceased is collected directly from the place of death and transported to the funeral home and/or crematory, the necessary documentation is completed, the mandatory waiting period passes and the deceased is cremated.
+The deceased is collected directly from the place of death and transported to the funeral home and/or crematory.
+The necessary documentation is completed, the mandatory waiting period passes, and the deceased is cremated.
 The cremated remains are returned to the family within 3-7 days.

 Saving money on the cost of a casket

-direct-cremation-costFor the purposes of the cremation, a basic cremation container is used to house the deceased’s body.
-This is all that is legally required and a suitable “rigid, combustible” container is most often a sturdy cardboard container.
+For the purposes of the cremation, a basic cremation container is used to house the deceased’s body.
+This is all that is legally required, and a suitable “rigid, combustible” container is most often a sturdy cardboard container.
 This means that no casket is required and eliminates the expense of purchasing a casket.
 This alone saves around $1,000 – $4,000 in basic costs for the disposition.

-If you did wish to have a brief family viewing before the cremation process, a funeral home can usually facilitate this using a rental casket or even a bed laid out in a viewing room.
+If you wish to have a brief family viewing before the cremation process, a funeral home can usually facilitate this using a rental casket or even a bed laid out in a viewing room.

 The most affordable funeral option

 A direct cremation can be considered one of the most inexpensive and affordable cremation options.
 As only the minimal services of a funeral director are required and substitute funeral merchandise can be used, costs can be kept lower.
 The cremated remains are generally returned to the family in a temporary cremation container, which can be a cardboard or plastic urn.
-Of course, the family can opt to upgrade and select a wooden or ceramic urn if desired for an additional cost.
-Some funeral homes serving families with direct cremations even offer to carry out an ash scattering or sea scattering these days for a small nominal fee.

 What documentation must be completed legally before a cremation can be performed?

-In order for any cremation to be performed a ‘Cremation Authorization Form‘ must be completed and signed by the legal next of kin.
+In order for any cremation to be performed, a ‘Cremation Authorization Form’ must be completed and signed by the legal next of kin.
 A cremation permit must be obtained from the local county, and in some states, the coroner must sign the cremation permit.
-This is largely to ensure there is no suspect reason why a body should not be cremated destroying all physical evidence.
+This is largely to ensure there is no suspect reason why a body should not be cremated, destroying all physical evidence.